analyticspot/anx-ml/README.md

 to make predictions on data from a variety of sources: files in various formats, in-memory data (e.g. data received by a web server), Spark RDDs, etc.

-While there are several machine learning systems for Java,they all lack some properties we want for our system.
+While there are several machine learning systems for Java, they all lack some properties we want for our system.
 Our desired capabilities are:

 * We want to compute each piece of information exactly once even if multiple data transforms use the same data as input.
 * Some data generators are slow and may be asynchronous (e.g. API calls).
-We don't want to have to worry about when then inputs to a computation are available; the framework should manage that for us.
+We don't want to have to worry about when inputs to a computation are available; the framework should manage that for us.
 * We want to be able to serialize the entire trained DAG to a single file and then deserialize it in a different executable and apply it.
 * We want to be able to inject alternative implementations of some transforms when we deserialize.
 For example, we might obtain some data from a database during training but need to obtain that same data via an API call in production so we need to be able to swap out the implementation when we deserialize our trained DAG.
-* We want everything to be strongly typed: `DataTransform` instances should be able to declare the types they can consume and produce and `DataSet` instances should have method to retrieve some of their columns in a type safe way.
+* We want everything to be strongly typed: `DataTransform` instances should be able to declare the types they can consume and produce and `DataSet` instances should have methods to retrieve some of their columns in a type safe way.
 * We want to allow `DataTransform` types that can produce multiple outputs even if the number of outputs can't be known until the transform has been trained (e.g. a bag of words transform can't know how many words are in the vocabulary until it has seen the training data).
 * We want to be able to run independent parts of the DAG in parallel utilizing all the CPUs on the machine.

-The DataGraph framework described here is intended provides all of these features.
+The DataGraph framework described here provides all of these features.

 # Quick Example